RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 title: Use EMDR
 feedback: https://www.7cups.com/@RarelyCharlie
 ---
 This guide describes a free online EMDR tool on this site that anyone can use.
-It is mainly intended for therapists to use with their clients, but it is also possible to use the tool on your own without a therapist.
+It is mainly intended for therapists to use with their clients, but it might also be possible to use the tool on your own without a therapist.

 ### Brief guide

 In brief, for anyone familiar with EMDR who doesn't want to read all the details...

 - This tool can be used by one person or by two (therapist and client).
-If therapist and client are using it, they can use one computer or two (therapist and client).
+If a therapist and a client are using it, they can use one computer or two (therapist and client).
 A therapist can use the tool in face-to-face, online (voice) and telephone sessions.

 - When using one computer leave the pairing set to None.

 - When using two computers, set the pairing.
-The therapist gets a PIN for the session (like `1234`).
-The client types the PIN to connect to the same session.
-Then the therapist controls the EMDR tool on the client's computer.
+The EMDR service sends the therapist a PIN for the session (like `1234`).
+The therapist tells the client.
+The client uses the PIN to connect to the same session.
+Then the therapist can control the EMDR tool on the client's computer.

-- Space bar and arrow keys control the tool while it's running.
+- Space bar (on/off) and arrow keys (speed) control the tool while it's running.

 ### How EMDR works